Esteemed Poet and Translator Gives Talk on New Book

 Women in Poetry

 Davis has perfected the art of translating Persian poetry.
 As Professor Sarah McNamer noted during her introductory remarks, he strikes a difficult balance between flowery lines and scholarly translations.
-Davis has not only contributed greatly to the translation of Persian poetry, but also sheds light on the underrepresented female authors of these works.
+Davis has not only contributed greatly to the translation of Persian poetry but also sheds light on the underrepresented female authors of these works.

 Prior to the 20th century, most Persian poets were male.
 If poetry was written by a woman, she tended to be of a higher social standing, such as a princess or a member of the court.
-Even up to modern day, many poems with female authors have not been studied with the veracity of their male counterparts.
+Even up to the modern day, many poems with female authors have not been studied with the veracity of their male counterparts.
 Davis has helped bring awareness to these poets by translating their work for the first time.

 Mirror of My Heart contains work by 83 female poets from the 10th to 20th centuries.
 While at Georgetown, Davis shared poems by three of these poets, the contents of which varied widely from the romantic to the philosophical.